Platt Park, Denver: A Walkable South-Side Neighborhood

 Schools

-Platt Park is served by Denver Public Schools [7].
-Per the Colorado Department of Education's 2024-25 accountability framework — which rates schools on a four-tier scale of Performance Plan, Improvement Plan, Priority Improvement Plan, or Turnaround Plan — Platt Park is in the Southwest/Central Elementary School Enrollment Zone, which means buyers can choose from 3 Denver Public Schools rather than being strictly assigned to one: Asbury Elementary (Performance Plan) and McKinley-Thatcher Elementary (Performance Plan) are the two zone options rated Performance Plan; Godsman Elementary received an Improvement Plan rating.
-Grant Beacon Academy (grades 6-8, 1751 South Washington Street, Denver 80210), the assigned middle school, received a Performance Plan rating.
-South High School (grades 9-12, 1700 East Louisiana Avenue, Denver 80210), the assigned high school, received a Performance Plan rating [7].
+Platt Park is served by Denver Public Schools [5].
+Per the Colorado Department of Education's 2024-25 accountability framework — which rates schools on a four-tier scale of Performance Plan, Improvement Plan, Priority Improvement Plan, or Turnaround Plan — Platt Park is in the Southwest/Central Elementary School Enrollment Zone, which means buyers can choose from 3 Denver Public Schools rather than being strictly assigned to one: Asbury Elementary (Performance Plan) and McKinley-Thatcher Elementary (Performance Plan) are two of the zone schools; Godsman Elementary received an Improvement Plan rating.
+Grant Beacon Academy (grades 6–8, 1751 South Washington Street, Denver 80210), the assigned middle school, received a Performance Plan rating.
+South High School (grades 9–12, 1700 East Louisiana Avenue, Denver 80210), the assigned high school, received a Performance Plan rating [5].

 Who Lives Here

-Platt Park skews toward owners — owner-occupancy runs approximately 62%, above many inner-ring Denver neighborhoods — and median household income is $181,592, well above Denver citywide [2].
-Households here tend to be small, consistent with a mid-career adult residential base where long-term owners hold and turnover stays measured [2].
+Platt Park skews toward owners — owner-occupancy runs approximately 62%, and median household income is $181,592, well above Denver citywide [6].
+Households here are relatively small, consistent with a neighborhood where long-term owners hold and turnover stays measured [6].

 Buying in Platt Park